rjsabia/russell-sabia-portfolio/README.md

 ================================

-Hello my name is Russ, welcome to the source code for russellsabia.com, my portfolio site.
+Hello my name is Russ, welcome to the source code for russellsabia.com my portfolio site.
 I am web developer who loves good design, creativity, and functionality.
-I tried to express these things on my portfolio site, so I hope you enjoy it.
+I tried to express these things on my portfolio site and I hope you enjoy it.

 ![](./assets/homepage_screenshot.png?cropResize=300,200)